Stink, Stank, Stunk, and All That Clairvoyant Jazz - Describing the 5 Senses Plus Intuition

 The concoction foamed to a fizzing plume.

-Different scents in scenes can evoke certain emotions among readers, if they are weaved with thought.
+Different scents in can evoke certain emotions among readers, if they are weaved with thought.
 Certain scents can be congruous with the action in the scene.
 For instance, the fragrance of sweet-smelling perfume, or the subtle scent of an alluring musk can do wonders to build anticipation for an upcoming love scene.
 Aromas can also serve as purposeful incongruent elements.
 In an intense scene filled with drama, an inviting scent like that of bread baking or cookies fresh out of the oven can feel counterintuitive to the action, but adds texture and surprise to the event.

 Sensory Words and Ways to Depict Smell/Smelling